AnonymisedRevision/Shifted-Dataset-Creator/README.md

 ```
 and will produce the output folder format described above.

-3. We provide a tiny sample set in < data > folder for debugging-running purposes before want to actually apply in your datasets.
+3. Finally, we provide a tiny sample set in <tiny data sample> folder for debugging-running purposes before you want to actually apply into your datasets.